 Serious games can fuel scientific exploration and experimental research.
-Citizen science is a sub-genre of serious games that encourage mass participation.
-Citizen science projects involve non-professionals taking part in crowd-sourcing, data analysis, and data collection.
+Citizen science is a sub-genre of serious games that encourages mass participation.
+Citizen science projects involve non-professionals taking part in crowd sourcing, data analysis, and data collection.

-Social impact games aim to engage a player by changing their perspective or persuading them to take positive action towards social change like signing a petition, donating, and/or volunteering.
+Social impact games aim to engage players by changing their perspectives or persuading them to take positive actions towards social change like signing a petition, donating, and/or volunteering.

 Advertising and Marketing

 Advertising and marketing games are developed by or in close collaboration with a corporate entity for purposes of advertising a brand-name product.

 What are the different types of serious games?